fangpenlin/msg-router-coding-challenge/README.md

 make && make push && eb deploy
 ```

-`make` command builds the Docker image here, and `make push` push it to Docker registry.
+`make` command builds the Docker image here, and `make push` push it to the Docker registry.
 Finally, `eb deploy` deploy current version defined in `Dockerrun.aws.json` to the environment associated with current branch.